You must always use a tripod in your food photography, here’s 5 reasons why

 Go on, give it a guess, I’ll wait…

 Did anyone guess… Critical sharpness.
 If you can’t get a sharp image when you’re subject is still with the camera locked onto a tripod, then something is most likely amiss.
 The other thing you can screw up is focusing on the wrong part of the image.
-Missing focus on your hero ingredient or the key part of a dish, is not an option.
+Missing focus on your hero ingredient or the key part of a dish is not an option.
 Locking down your camera onto a tripod will give you the best scenario to achieve a tack sharp photo in your food photography.
-Either move your focus point and use auto focus or zoom in on live view and focus manually.

 Always use a tripod: Five